hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 # Create your first Azure IoT Central App

-Azure IoT Services and technologies work well and are easy to manage when you have a team of people, but a full IoT solution architecture can be a lot for a small, less specialized team to implement and support.
-Azure IoT Central is a SaaS application that encompasses a full range of underlying IoT technologies, including Azure IoT Hub, Azure Device Provisioning System (DPS), Azure Maps, Azure Time Series Insights, Azure IoT Edge, and others.
+Azure IoT Services and technologies work well and are easy to manage when you have a team of people, but a full IoT solution architecture can be a lot for a small, less specialized team to implement and support the solution.
+Azure IoT Central is an IoT  application platform as a service (aPaaS) that encompasses a full range of underlying IoT technologies, including Azure IoT Hub, Azure Device Provisioning System (DPS), Azure Maps, Azure Time Series Insights, Azure IoT Edge, and others.
 Although IoT Central does not provide the level of granularity that you get when you implement these technologies directly, it does enable a smaller team to easily manage and monitor a fleet of remote devices.

 Among other things, this lab will help you to decide when IoT Central is the right tool to support a particular scenario.
-So, get ready to explore what IoT Central can do.

 ## Lab Scenario

-Contoso operates a fleet of refrigerated trucks that are used to deliver cheese within a city and the surrounding area.
-You have a large number of customers in the region and use a centralized location in the city from where to operate the fleet.
+The Contoso cheese company operates a fleet of refrigerated trucks that are used to deliver cheese within a city and the surrounding area.
+You have a large number of customers in the region and use a centralized location in the city as a base of operations for the fleet.
 Each day, the trucks are loaded with products and the driver is given a delivery route by the dispatcher.
 The system works well and there are seldom issues.
 However, if the cooling system on a truck fails, the drivers and dispatcher need to discuss how best to proceed.
 The dispatcher will either have the products returned to the warehouse for inspection, or delivered to a customer location that is close by the vehicle's current location.
 The amount of product remaining undelivered on the truck as well as the temperature in the refrigeration area are both factors in the decision.

 In order to make an informed decision, the driver and dispatcher need up-to-date information about the truck and the products that it is carrying.
 They need to know the location of each truck on a map, the status of the truck's cooling system, and the status of the truck's cargo.

 IoT Central provides everything that you will need to handle this scenario.

 > **Note**: You can use a Microsoft account to complete this lab.
-Alternatively, you can use the same account you have been using for other labs of this course.

 The following resources will be created: